 Each DVD set contains a three- to five-minute animated video per week.
 In the videos, the characters tee up the Bible story that will be discussed in the lesson.

 Seedbed Kids has partnered with Seeds Family Worship to create a worship album full of songs that correspond to the memory verses for each lesson.
 We recommend that each week’s worship includes the song with memory verse from the week before, the song with the memory verse from that week, and the song with the memory verse for the week following.
-Trackers of Truth branded lyric slides with hand motions for students will be available at no additional charge on the digital hub once a kit has been purchased.
+Trackers branded lyric slides with hand motions for students will be available at no additional charge on the Digital Hub once a kit or fully digital experience has been purchased.

 The Startup/Part 1 kit contains 16, 17”x22” Challenge posters that will be used across the 40 lessons of the program to teach Challenges and serve as room decoration.
-Supplemental optional posters will be available at no extra charge on the Trackers of Truth digital hub.
-Classroom kits 2 and 3 do not contain large Challenge posters.
+Classroom Kits 2 and 3 do not contain large Challenge posters.

 The teaching each week calls on different scriptures and other references that we’ve translated to 8.5”x11” teaching posters.
 This serves as an easy way to involve students as volunteers, as well as engage students who may be more visual learners.
 These posters come in a perforated book for easy tear-out and use and are coded to match their reference in the lesson.